-(1) a one-page abstract;
+(1) A one-page abstract;

-(2) an Application Narrative (i.e., Part III that addresses the selection criteria that will be used by reviewers in evaluating individual proposals) of no more than 125 pages for RRTC applications and 75 pages for Project applications, double-spaced (no more than 3 lines per vertical inch) $8\frac{1}{2} \times 11^{\prime\prime}$ pages (on one side only) with one inch margins (top, bottom, and sides).
-The application narrative page limit recommendation does not apply to: Part I-the electronically scannable form; Part II-the budget section (including the narrative budget justification); and Part IV-the assurances and certifications; and
+(2) An Application Narrative (i.e., Part III that addresses the selection criteria that will be used by reviewers in evaluating individual proposals) of no more 125 pages for Project applications, double-spaced (no more than 3 lines per vertical inch) 8" x 11" pages (on one side only) with one inch margins (top, bottom, and sides).
+The application narrative page limit recommendation does not apply to: Part I-the electronically scannable form; Part IIthe budget section (including the narrative budget justification); and Part IV-the assurances and certifications; and

-(3) a font no smaller than a 12-point font and an average character density no greater than 14 characters per inch.
+(3) A font no smaller than a 12-point font and an average character density no greater than 14 characters per inch.